IsaacDSC/IsaacDSC/README.md

 ----

-### Works
+### Working

 - Developement Backend
   - API Rest, Socket, GraphQL
 - Projects Typescript and JavaScript using Nodejs
 - Tests using Jest and Mocha and others.
-- Experiênce using databases with relationship, not relation, cql and cached.
+- Experience using databases with relational, not relational, columnar database and cache database.
-- Experiênce services queues usin Apache Kafka and RabbitMQ.
+- Experience services queues usin Apache Kafka and RabbitMQ.
-- Eperiênce in using docker from development and deployment.
+- Eperience in using docker from development and deployment.
--

 ###  Academy's